MainakRepositor/Crypton-X/README.md

 # Crypton-X
 A Cryptocurrency market cap-price prediction and visualization web application that models, predicts, analyses and visualizes the data.
+The main idea behind the application is to predict market value of some of the most popular cryptocurrencies using Machine Learning and Deep Learning algorithms.
+The predicted values are displayed in the same graph that denotes the market cap-price of the currencies along a period of time.
+Models such as Auto Regressive Integrated Moving Average (ARIMA), KNN, and Deep Belief Nets have been used to predict future prices within a fixed variance range.
 ![s1](https://user-images.githubusercontent.com/64016811/127535537-33b142e1-95d2-4bf4-8e0f-12e9b612fa01.jpg)
 ![s2](https://user-images.githubusercontent.com/64016811/127535544-902ef7a2-8af9-43fb-9b75-c966e376a72c.jpg)
 ![s3](https://user-images.githubusercontent.com/64016811/127535547-d8aaf7f3-967d-407a-bcf3-fbfa1117a83b.jpg)